What Is Stale Data? Detection and Prevention

 But here's the shift most organizations haven't internalized: the SLAs you set five years ago were designed for human consumption.
 Dashboards refreshing hourly were fine because analysts checked them a few times a day.
 Nightly ETL was acceptable because reports were reviewed each morning.

 The table below reflects this new reality.
 Notice how many use cases now demand sub-second freshness — not because the business changed, but because machines replaced humans in the decision loop.
+Maintaining data freshness at these thresholds requires fundamentally different architecture.

 | Use Case | Target Freshness | Why This Threshold | Consequence of Missing SLA |